ljerezchaves/ofswitch13/doc/source/ofswitch13-description.rst

 This module is intended for simulating OpenFlow networks, considering the main features available in OpenFlow version 1.3.
 The module provides a complete OpenFlow switch device, and the OpenFlow controller interface.
-The switch is fully functional, while the learning controller is intended to allow basic usage.
-Users can write more sophisticated controllers extending the available interface and exploiting the real benefits offered by SDN paradigm.
+The switch is fully functional, while the controller interface is intended to allow users to write more sophisticated controllers to exploit the real benefits offered by SDN paradigm.
+However, some features are not yet supported:

-Considering that the OpenFlow messages traversing the OpenFlow channel follows the standard wire format, it is possible to use the |ns3| ``TapBridge`` module to integrate an external OpenFlow 1.3 controller to the simulated environment.
-*Please, note that the integration with external controller has not been tested and validated yet.*

-One of the limitations of the module is related to platform support.
-This module is currently supported only for GNU/Linux platforms, as the code relies on an external library linked to the simulator that *must* be compiled with GCC.
-Besides, some OpenFlow 1.3 features are not yet supported by this
-module:

-* **Auxiliary connections**: Only a single connection between the switch and the controller is available.
+* **Auxiliary connections**: Only a single connection between each switch and controller is available.
 According to the OpenFlow specifications, auxiliary connections could be created by the switch and are helpful to improve the switch processing performance and exploit the parallelism of most switch implementations.

 * **OpenFlow channel encryption**: The switch and controller may communicate through a TLS connection to provide authentication and encryption of the connection.
 However, as there is no straightforward TLS support on *ns-3*, the OpenFlow channel is implemented over a plain TCP connection, without encryption.

 * **In-band control**: The OpenFlow controller manages the switches remotely over a separate dedicated network (out-of-band controller connection), as the switch port representing the switch's local networking stack and its management stack is not implemented.

+* **Platform supports**: This module is currently supported only for GNU/Linux platforms, as the code relies on an external library linked to the simulator that *must* be compiled with GCC.

 |ns3| OpenFlow comparison
 =========================